milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 Profile: The account profile you create to use our Services.

-Single Sign-On Service: A third-party account of yours (e.g., your Google account) that you select for open authentication into our Services instead of you creating and using a password to log into the Services.
+Single Sign-On Service: A third-party account of yours, e.g., your Google account that you select for open authentication into our Services instead of you creating and using a password to log into the Services.

 Services: The Common Sense Media website, www.commonsensemedia.org, and all other applications, services, and websites that link to this Privacy Policy.